 Chemotherapy Drugs Used for Colorectal Cancer

 Several new chemotherapy drugs also are used for the treatment of colorectal cancer that has spread.
-These include Vectibix, Erbitux, Avastin and Aflibercept and are usually given along with 5-FU, plus Camptosar or Eloxatin, for metastatic colorectal cancer.
-Regorafenib is another new drug, that can be taken orally as a single agent after the other drugs have stopped working.
+These include panitumumab (Vectibix), cetuximab (Erbitux), bevacizumab (Avastin), ramucirumab (Cyramza), and aflibercept (Zaltrap), and are usually given along with 5-FU, plus irinotecan or oxaliplatin, for metastatic colorectal cancer.
+Regorafenib (Stivarga) is another new drug that can be taken orally as a single agent after the other drugs have stopped working.